Chong-misfit/learngit/readme.txt

-Git is a Version control system.
+Git is a distribution virsion control system.
 Git is free software.